RCIC-UCI-Public/website-rcic/docs/source/account/generate-ssh-keys.rst

 .. _generate-ssh-keys-mac:

-Generate SSH keys on MacOS
+Generate SSH keys on macOS
 --------------------------

 We assume your ``ssh`` is from OpenSSH, for other ssh distributions please